Airport (1970 film): Critical response

 Christopher Null wrote in 2000, "With one grandiose entrance, Airport ushered in a genre of moviemaking that is still going strong—the disaster movie...
 Too bad the 'disaster' doesn't happen until 2 hours into the 2:15 movie.
 No matter—Airport's unending sequels and spoofs are a testament that this film is a true piece of Americana, for good or for bad."
 Despite the film being one of the most profitable of Burt Lancaster's career, he called it "a piece of junk."

-Review aggregator Rotten Tomatoes gives the film a rating of 75%, based on 16 reviews, with an average rating of 6.3/10.
+Review aggregator Rotten Tomatoes gives the film a rating of 72%, based on 18 reviews.
 On Metacritic, the film holds an average rating of 42/100, based on 5 critics, indicating "mixed or average reviews".

 Awards and nominations

 Television

 The film was first broadcast on Canada's CTV on October 24, 1973, nearly a month before ABC on November 11.
-The ABC broadcast became the joint highest-rated film on television, matching Love Story, with a Nielsen rating of 42.3 but with a slightly higher audience share of 63% (compared to Love Story's 62%).
+The ABC broadcast became the joint highest-rated film on television, matching Love Story, with a Nielsen rating of 42.3 but with a slightly higher audience share of 63% (compared to Love Storys 62%).
 The record was beaten in 1976 by Gone with the Wind.

 Score

 The film was the final project for composer Alfred Newman.
 His health was failing and he was unable to conduct the sessions for his music's recording.
 The job was handled by Stanley Wilson, although the covers of the Decca "original soundtrack album" and the 1993 Varèse Sarabande CD issue credit Newman.
 Newman did conduct the music heard in the film.
 He died before the film's release.
-Newman received his 45th Academy Award nomination posthumously for this film, the most received by a composer at that time.
+Newman received his 45th Academy Award nomination for Best Original Score posthumously for this film, the most received by a composer at that time.